 Make sure to read the tips below the recipe to get the most out of this insanely delicious raw vegan chocolate cheesecake recipe.

-- Put coconut, cacao powder, vanilla and salt into a food processor and pulse briefly to mix.
+- Put shredded coconut, cacao powder, vanilla and salt into a food processor and pulse briefly to mix.

 - Add the pitted dates and process until the dates are finely chopped and the mixture starts to clump.